 If you want to remove the banding in an already saved image, that is a relatively simple process:

 First, the image is converted into 16-bit to get more latitude in the tonal values.
-Then the banding can be removed with the Gaussian Blur – thus the holes are closed in the histogram.
+Then the banding can be removed with the Gaussian Blur – thus, the holes are closed in the histogram.
 The further storage is then as described above.
-Of course it’s better to prepare the image in the right way during the raw conversion (right usage of the color depth) and very careful with large, soft brushes to go.
+Of course, it’s better to prepare the image in the right way during the raw conversion (correct usage of the color depth) and very careful with large, soft brushes to go.

 Further tips and tricks:

 Converting to 16-bit and then reducing it to the background layer can also help.
 Jan Wischermann shows those and some more tips here in the following video: